 Pharmacy benefit managers, or PBMs, have come under scrutiny for their role in high drug prices.
 These firms control which drugs are covered and negotiate discounts, known as rebates, on branded drugs with manufacturers.
 Drugmakers say these middlemen want higher drug prices so they can squeeze higher profits from rebates.

 The Trump administration has vowed to re-examine this system.
-President Donald Trump spent a large chunk of his speech announcing his blueprint to lower drug prices attacking middlemen, who he said "won't be so rich anymore."
-Pfizer CEO Ian Read last week told Wall Street analysts he believes the Trump administration may eliminate rebates altogether.
+President spent a large chunk of his speech to lower drug prices attacking middlemen, who he said "won't be so rich anymore."
+CEO Ian Read last week told Wall Street analysts he believes the Trump administration may eliminate rebates altogether.

 In its analysis, ISS said Health and Human Services is "clearly fixated on rebates" and acknowledged investors' "inability to sufficiently assess the resilience of the black box" has weighed on Cigna shares.
 Express Scripts tried to quell concerns this week, revealing rebates are applicable to less than 10 percent of its claims and the company plans to retain about $400 million in rebates this year.